 One familiar version of this cycle is holiday overeating followed by New Years resolutions.

-Ironically, it is the false dilemma—on the diet or off the diet—that reinforces the guilt and fear that fuel the eat-repent-repeat cycle.
+Ironically, it is the false dilemma—either on the diet or off the diet—that reinforces the guilt and fear that fuel the eat-repent-repeat cycle.
 The reality is that, unless you know some fancy tricks, a yo-yo never stops in the middle.

-A balanced lifestyle is a long-term process, not a short-term pledge of perfection.
+A sustainable balanced lifestyle is a long-term process, not a short-term pledge of perfection.

 A pendulum instead of a yo-yo